Course Outline

 Requirements

-- A desire to develop people, improve efficiency, and eliminate waste within the organization.
+- A strong desire to develop talent, enhance efficiency, and eliminate waste within the organization.

 - Business managers